adobe-apiplatform/adobeio-runtime-lab-analytics/exercises/exercise-2/README.md

 ## Exercise 2

+~ `15 minutes`

 In this exercise we will configure Alexa to let the user select a report suite using the Analytics API.

 ### Step 1
-Using the browser open exercises/exercise-2/alexa-skill.js in your github fork and click the pencil icon to edit it.
+Using the browser open `exercises/exercise-2/alexa-skill.js` in your github fork and click the pencil icon to edit it.
 If you are using the CLI open this file in a text editor.

 ### Step 2
-Replace the LaunchRequest function inside of newSessionHandlers with the implementation below.
+Replace the `LaunchRequest` function inside of `newSessionHandlers` with the implementation below.
 This code will make a call to the Analytics API to get all available report suites and list them back to the user.

 ```javascript
     'LaunchRequest': function () {